ZannaSkull/Thundurus-Proxy-Scraper/README.md

 <img src="https://www.pngplay.com/wp-content/uploads/12/Thundurus-Pokemon-Free-PNG.png", width="500", height="500">
 </p>

+Thundurus is a powerful Python program designed to scrape, filter, and manage proxy servers from various sources.
+It leverages asynchronous programming with asyncio and offers an intuitive command-line interface for ease of use.
+With Thundurus, you can quickly obtain reliable proxies and customize the filtering based on your specific requirements.

 ## Features

 - **Proxy Scraping**: Thundurus utilizes web scraping techniques to retrieve proxy servers from a wide range of sources.